 Is there any other way to measure my oxygen levels?

-Why does my laboratory report also list carbyoxyhemoglobin?
+Why does my laboratory report also list carboxyhaemoglobin?
 What is it?

-If your blood gases were measured using an instrument known as a co-oximeter, then your laboratory report may also list results for carboxyhemoglobin and other altered forms of hemoglobin.
-A co-oximeter is a blood gas analyser that can measure concentrations of hemoglobin derivates (like carboxyhemoglobin) in addition to the usual blood gas measurements.
+If your blood gases were measured using an instrument known as a co-oximeter, then your laboratory report may also list results for carboxyhaemoglobin and other altered forms of haemoglobin.
+A co-oximeter is a blood gas analyser that can measure concentrations of haemoglobin derivates (like carboxyhaemoglobin) in addition to the usual blood gas measurements.
 A co-oximeter is not always used, so these values are not reported for all blood gas analyses.

-Carboxyhemoglobin is an altered form or derivative of hemoglobin that forms when carbon monoxide binds to hemoglobin.
-Levels of carboxyhemoglobin are often elevated with carbon monoxide poisoning, and a co-oximeter is used to measure carboxyhemoglobin levels and to monitor oxygen therapy.
-Hemoglobin binds to carbon monoxide about 210 times more strongly than to oxygen.
-Binding to carbon dioxide significantly decreases hemoglobin's ability to carry oxygen through the body, which can lead to a serious, life-threatening condition.
+Carboxyhaemoglobin is an altered form of haemoglobin that forms when carbon monoxide binds to haemoglobin.
+Levels of carboxyhaemoglobin are often elevated with carbon monoxide poisoning and cigarette smoking, and a co-oximeter is used to measure carboxyhaemoglobin levels and to monitor oxygen therapy.
+Haemoglobin binds to carbon monoxide about 210 times more strongly than to oxygen.
+Binding to carbon monoxide significantly decreases haemoglobin's ability to carry oxygen through the body, which can lead to a serious, life-threatening condition.

-Other hemoglobin derivates include sulfhemoglobin (or sulfmethemoglobin) and methemoglobin, which may result from the ingestion of certain medicines or exposure to chemicals.
-These altered forms of hemoglobin, like carboxyhemoglobin, cannot function properly to carry oxygen to tissues in the body and are commonly measured by a co-oximeter.
+Other haemoglobin derivates include sulfhaemoglobin (or sulfmethaemoglobin) and methaemoglobin, which may result from the ingestion of certain medicines or exposure to chemicals.
+These altered forms of haemoglobin, like carboxyhaemoglobin, cannot function properly to carry oxygen to tissues in the body and are commonly measured by a co-oximeter.